How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Players to Watch

-The Pacers take to the home court of the Cavaliers on Saturday at 7:30 PM ET.
+The Celtics look to pull off a road win at the Nets on Saturday at 8:00 PM ET.

 How to Watch